-In order to allow for the transfer of our registered office from the Netherlands to Belgium, we will convert to a Dutch European company with limited liability (Societas Europaea or SE), since there is currently no clear legal framework under Dutch law for such transfer of registered office by a Dutch public company with limited liability (naamloze vennootschap).
-However, it is possible for a European company with limited liability (Societas Europaea or SE) to cross-border transfer its registered office pursuant to the relevant provisions of the European Council Regulation (EC) No 2157/2001 of 8 October 2001 on the Statute for a European company (Societas Europaea or SE), or the SE regulation.
-At our General Meeting to be held on April 26, 2017, we intend to seek shareholder approval to convert into a Dutch European company with limited liability (Societas Europaea or SE) pursuant to a notarial deed of conversion and amendment.
+In order to allow for the transfer of our registered office from the Netherlands to Belgium, we have converted to a Dutch European public company with limited liability (Societas Europaea or SE), since there is currently no clear legal framework under Dutch law for such transfer of registered office by a Dutch public company with limited liability (naamloze vennootschap).
+However, it is possible for a European public company with limited liability (Societas Europaea or SE) to cross-border transfer its registered office pursuant to the relevant provisions of the European Council Regulation (EC) No 2157/2001 of 8 October 2001 on the Statute for a European company (Societas Europaea or SE), or the SE regulation.
+At our General Meeting held on April 26, 2017, our shareholders approved our conversion into a Dutch European company with limited liability (Societas

+Europaea or SE) pursuant to a notarial deed of conversion and amendment, which notorial deed was executed on the same date.

-The diagram below sets out our group structure and legal ownership of intellectual property rights expected to be effective as of April 26, 2017:
+The diagram below sets out our group structure and legal ownership of intellectual property rights effective as of April 26, 2017: